NeeleshGajare/Global-Location-Backend/README.md

 # Global-Location-MERN

-A backend developed using Express JS and Mongo DB as database in MERN stack
+A backend developed using ExpressJS and MongoDB in MERN stack

-Link to frontend website - https://mern-glolocs.web.app/